 Looking for tyre pressure Data/Charts?
 If so Click here

-Most tyre manufactures label their tyre size in large text on the sidewall to make it easier to find although some tyres don’t make life so easy and even the most experienced tyre technician finds it difficult to see it but if you have an idea of what you are looking for then you have a better chance of finding it.
+Most tyre manufactures label their tyre size in large text on the sidewall to make it easier to find, although some tyres don’t make life so easy and even the most experienced tyre technician/fitters find it difficult to see it but if you have an idea of what you are looking for then you have a better chance of finding it.